CUMC Privacy and Security Training

 The Columbia University HIPAA Covered Entity, which includes the Columbia University Medical Center, is governed by the HIPAA and HITECH regulations.
-As part of that governance, all members of the Covered Entity workforce must complete this training.
+As part of that governance, all members of the Covered Entity workforce must complete this training on an annual basis.
 This training is comprised of three modules.

 - HIPAA Privacy